aankur/garage/doc/drafts/k2v-spec.md

 The listing starts at partition key `start`, or if not specified at the smallest partition key that exists.
-It returns partition keys in increasing order and stops when either of the following conditions is met:
+It returns partition keys in increasing order, or decreasing order if `reverse` is set to `true`, and stops when either of the following conditions is met:

 1. if `end` is specfied, the partition key `end` is reached or surpassed (if it is reached exactly, it is not included in the result)